 &lt;sup>60 Royal College of Psychiatrists.
 Slf-Harm, suicide and risk: helping people who self-harm.
-London: Royal College of Psychiatrists; 2010 men and 53% of women in the UK reported seeking medical or psychological help after self-harming and fewer young people report seeking healthcare support.
+London: Royal College of Psychiatrists; 2010 their behaviour, let alone seeking healthcare support.
+In a recent survey only 42% of men and 53% of women in the UK reported seeking medical or psychological help after self-harming and fewer young people report seeking healthcare support.